-Banro Intercepts Further Significant Gold Mineralization While Feasibility Drilling at Namoya Project, the Second Project Being Tabled for Production in Q1 2013
+Banro Intercepts Further Significant Gold Mineralization In Feasibility Drilling At Its Twangiza Project

-Assays results have been received for 37 infill core holes completed at Namoya since the current phase of drilling started in October 2010.
-These 37 infill holes, which have been drilled as part of the Company’s feasibility study, have not been included in the mineral resource estimates that were announced by the Company on January 24, 2011 as part of the preliminary assessment of the Namoya heap leach project.
+Assay results have been received for an additional 42 core holes drilled at the Twangiza North and Twangiza Main deposits since the last drilling update in July 2008.
+These 42 core holes, which were drilled as part of the Company’s full feasibility study, were not included in the mineral resource estimates that were used for the Twangiza pre-feasibility study announced on July 7, 2008.

-A locality plan of the reported drill holes can also be found on the Company’s website at http://www.banro.com/i/pdf/Namoya_PR_Location_Map.pdf.
+A locality plan of the reported drill holes can also be found on the Company’s web site at www.banro.com/i/pdf/2008-10-29_NRM.pdf.

-Core holes were inclined at between minus 48 and 72 degrees and averaged 114.28 metres in depth with a maximum down-hole depth of 240.80 metres.
-Core recovery for these holes averaged 77% within the mineralized zones.
-It is estimated that the true widths of the mineralized zones are approximately 80% of the intersected widths in the holes.
+Core holes were inclined at between minus 50 and 80 degrees and averaged 223 metres in depth with a maximum down-hole depth of 453 metres.
+Core recovery for these holes averaged 89.6% within the mineralized zones.
+It is estimated that the true widths of the mineralized zones vary between 80% and 95% of the intersected widths in the holes.
 Drill hole spacing was on 40 metre sections.

 Drill cores for assaying were taken at a maximum of one metre intervals and were cut with a diamond saw with one-half of the core placed in sealed bags and sent to the Company’s sample preparation facility in Bukavu, DRC.
-The core samples were then crushed down to minus 2 mm, and split with half of the sample pulverized down to 90% passing 75 microns.
-Approximately 150 grams of the pulverized sample was then shipped to the SGS Laboratory (which is independent of the Company) in Mwanza, Tanzania where the samples were analysed for gold by fire assay using a 50g. charge.
-As part of the Company’s QA/QC procedures, internationally recognized standards, duplicates and blanks were inserted into the sample batches.
+The core samples were then crushed down to minus 2 mm, and split with half of the sample pulverised down to 90% passing 75 microns.
+Approximately 150 grams of the pulverised sample was then shipped to the SGS Laboratory (which is independent of the Company) in Mwanza, Tanzania where the samples were analysed for gold by fire assay using a 50g charge.
+As part of the Company’s QA/QC procedures, which adhere to internationally recognised standards, duplicates and blanks were inserted into the sample batches.

-Additional information with respect to the Namoya project is contained in the technical report of SENET dated March 3, 2011 and entitled “Preliminary Assessment NI 43-101 Technical Report, Namoya Gold Project, Maniema Province, Democratic Republic of the Congo”.
+Additional information with respect to the Twangiza project is contained in the technical report of SENET dated August 13, 2008, and entitled “Pre-Feasibility Study NI 43-101 Technical Report, Twangiza Gold Project, South Kivu Province, Democratic Republic of Congo.”
 A copy of this report can be obtained from SEDAR at www.sedar.com and EDGAR at www.sec.gov.

-The exploration results disclosed in this press release have been reviewed, verified (including sampling, analytical and test data) and compiled by the Company’s geological staff based in Bukavu, DRC, under supervision of Daniel K. Bansah who is a Member and a Chartered Professional of The Australasian Institute of Mining and Metallurgy (MAusIMM(CP)), the Company’s Vice President, Exploration and a “qualified person” (as such term is defined in National Instrument 43-101).
+The exploration results disclosed by this press release have been reviewed, verified (including sampling, analytical and test data) and compiled by the Company’s geological staff based in Bukavu, DRC, under the supervision of Daniel K. Bansah who is a Member of The Australasian Institute of Mining and Metallurgy (Aus.I.M.M), the Company’s Vice President, Exploration and a “qualified person” (as such term is defined in National Instrument 43-101).